sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/telemetry/architecture.md

 Once [recorded](./index.md#recording-events), telemetry events are stored in two places:

 1. The structured `event_logs` table, for use in [admin analytics](../../../admin/analytics.md), translated from the [Telemetry Gateway format](./index.md#exported-event-schema) on a best-effort basis.
-2. The unstructured `telemetry_events_export_queue` table, which stores raw event payloads in Protobuf wire format for export.
+2. The unstructured `telemetry_events_export_queue` table, which stores raw event payloads in Protobuf wire format for [export](#exporting-events).
+   1. This table only retains events until they are marked as exported.
+Once exported, they are pruned after the duration specified by `TELEMETRY_GATEWAY_EXPORTER_EXPORTED_EVENTS_RETENTION`.

 The "tee" store, including the translation from Telemetry Gateway event schema to the `event_logs` table, is implemented in [`internal/telemetry/teestore`](https://github.com/sourcegraph/sourcegraph/blob/main/internal/telemetry/teestore).